top of page

 Artist: Rhiannon Giddens

-Off the charts and widely recognized for her solo work and her work with the Carolina Chocolate Drops.
+Off the charts and widely recognized for her solo work and her work with the Carolina Chocolate Drops and Beyonce.

 Take a listen to her Tiny Desk Concert.
 You'll get it.